ga4gh-beacon/beacon-v2/docs/bugs-changes-log.md

 #### 2022-03-11: Removing `yaml` export version

-Since moving to having the source in YAML the existence of a separate `yaml` export seems unnecessary & maybe confusing.
+Since moving to source in YAML the existence of a separate `yaml` export seems unnecessary & maybe confusing.
 Removed.

 #### 2022-03-09: Nesting models